NathanRLiu/Discord-AutoMessage/README.md

 3. Move the files to the same directory as your project.

 # Directions ❗
-1. Make sure you put your email and password in the config.py folder, and double check the code you have downloaded because you don't want your sensitive data leaked
+1. Either one of the following:
+    a.
+Get your Discord authentication token and paste it into the config.py file OR
+    b.
+Put your email/password into the config.py file
 2. You can now import the functions of the module by simply calling `import discord-automessage`
 3. After importing the module, you can now reference its functions by calling `discord-automessage.functionName`, for example: